-The Kvaser Air Bridge units take turns in transferring messages over the 2.4 GHz ISM band.
-The transfer is based on a Time Division Duplex protocol with a fixed cycle length of 4.8 ms of which each Kvaser Air Bridge unit is allocated 50%.
-The 2.4 ms transmit interval in each direction provides adequate time for the transmitter and receiver to reliably synchronize and transfer the messages at short latency.
+Once a radio link is established, the two Kvaser Air Bridge devices involved take turns in transferring messages.
+The transfer is based on a Time Division Duplex protocol with a fixed cycle length of 4.8 ms of which each Kvaser Air Bridge device is allocated 50%.
+The 2.4 ms time slot in each direction provides adequate time for the transmitter and receiver to reliably synchronize and transfer the messages at short latency.
 For each transmit interval, a new frequency is selected according to a frequency hopping scheme that ensures equal use of the available frequencies.
-The Kvaser Air Bridge has the ability to avoid transmitting on frequencies presently used by other nearby radio devices.
+The Kvaser Air Bridge can avoid transmitting on frequencies presently used by other nearby radio devices.